MicrosoftDocs/sandbox/sandbox/gamedev/unity/azure-storage-unity.md

 1. Select **Experimental (.NET 4.6 Equivalent)** from the **Scripting Runtime Version** dropdown in the **Configuration** section.

    ![player config](../media/unity-player-config.png)
-1. Add the package to Unity by using the **Assets > Import Package > Custom Package** menu option.
+1. Add the .unitypackage you downloaded in the first step to Unity by using the **Assets > Import Package > Custom Package** menu option.
+1. In the **Import Unity Package** box that pops up, you can select which things you'd like to import.
+By default everything will be selected.
+If you don't wish to explore the sample, you may uncheck the **Sample** and **StreamingAssets** directories.
+1. Click the **Import** button to add the items to your project.

-With the package added, you can now use the Azure Storage SDK API here as you would in any other application.
-Please take a look at the included sample scripts which demonstrate how to use each of the storage services to perform simple tasks.
+With the package added, you can now use the Azure Storage SDK API in your scripts as you would in any other application.
+Please take a look at the included sample which demonstrates how to use each of the storage services to perform simple tasks.
 Also, please refer to the [Azure Storage Docs](https://docs.microsoft.com/azure/storage/) for even more information.

 ## Known Issues and Limitations
 There are a few known issues and workarounds.